 Contrast is when two or more design elements have opposing characteristics, like wicker baskets and smooth grey wood or glass and metal tables.

-The key with contrast is to ensure opposing design elements are complementary so that harmony (principle 2) is maintained.
+The key with contrast is to ensure opposing design elements are complementary so that harmony (bedroom design principle # 2) is maintained.

 Ways to create contrast include using light vs. dark colors, smooth vs. rough textures, and shiny vs. flat materials.
 Something as simple as bright yellow cushions in a grey bedroom or a shaggy pile rug on a wooden floor can significantly impact.